softwaremagico/BlackGecko/README.md

 ```
 blackgecko --conversations-info
 ```
-This will show a list with all conversations id available.
+This will show a list with all conversations' id available.
 Try one by one until you are connected to the correct conversation.

 ### Testing the configuration